kevinalmansa/kevinalmansa.github.io/_posts/2017-7-23-Protostar-Stack-Write-up.md

 only this time, the variable is a function pointer.
 The value we have to set it to is the address of the function win.

-Input is provided through standard input, the same way as in challenge Stack0.
+Input is provided through standard input, the same as in challenge Stack0.

 This challenge demonstrates how the execution flow can be controlled when a stack overflow allows for the control of a function pointer.

-First, we must find the address of the function win:
+First, we must find the address of the function ```win```:

 ```
 user@protostar:/opt/protostar/bin$ objdump -d stack3 | grep "win"